chunkypixel/atari-dev-studio/hovers/7800basic.md

     size - 16k, 32k, 48k, 128k, 128kRAM, 128kBANKRAM, 144k, 256k, 256kRAM, 256kBANKRAM, 272k, 512k, 512kRAM, 512kBANKRAM, 528k

-    NOTE: it is recommended 'set bankset on' is located at the top of your set list (or at least before any use of both 'set romsize' and 'set dlmemory').
+    NOTE: it is recommended 'set bankset on' is located at the top of your set list (or at least before any use of both 'set romsize' and 'set extradlmemory').